evhub/coconut/DOCS.md

 <!-- /MarkdownTOC -->

-##### Overview
+## Overview

-Coconut is a variant of Python built for simple, elegant, Pythonic functional programming.
+Coconut is a variant of [Python](https://www.python.org/) built for simple, elegant, Pythonic functional programming.
 With only [one exception](#backslash-escaping), Coconut syntax is a strict superset of Python 3 syntax.
 That means if you're familiar with Python, you're already familiar with most of Coconut!

 The Coconut compiler turns Coconut code into Python code.
 The primary method of accessing the Coconut compiler is through the Coconut command-line utility, which also features an interpreter for real-time compilation.

-While most of Coconut was thought up simply by trying to make functional programming work in Python, additional inspiration came from [Haskell](https://www.haskell.org/), [CoffeeScript](http://coffeescript.org/), [F#](http://fsharp.org/), and [patterns.py](https://github.com/Suor/patterns).
+While most of Coconut gets its inspiration simply from trying to make functional programming work in Python, additional inspiration came from [Haskell](https://www.haskell.org/), [CoffeeScript](http://coffeescript.org/), [F#](http://fsharp.org/), and [patterns.py](https://github.com/Suor/patterns).

 ## Compilation

 ### Installation

 Since Coconut is hosted on the [Python Package Index](https://pypi.python.org/pypi/coconut), it can be installed easily using `pip`.
-Simply install [Python](https://www.python.org/downloads/), open up a command line prompt, and enter:
+Simply install [Python](https://www.python.org/downloads/), open up a command-line prompt, and enter:
 ```
 python -m pip install coconut
 ```